 Planning Your Degree

 All current or prospective SLS majors should be familiar with both the expectations required and opportunities available when you get a BA in SLS.
+Those who are also interested (or even just potentially interested) in graduate study in SLS should become familiar with our BAMA Pathway.
 In addition to information and requirements related to the BA program in SLS, this also includes the UH General Education Core and Graduation requirements.
 The following information should be used as a reference; it is the student’s responsibility to meet regularly with their academic advisor to stay up to date and to plan ahead for completing their degree (but SLS has mandatory advising every semester to make sure this happens).
 To give you a sense of how to begin planning for your degree and how to finish it in a timely manner, you can see a sample 4-Year Plan and Program Sheet for SLS.

 Major Requirements for BA in Second Language Studies: